cwilmott/GEOGC183/docs/Week-11-Web.md

 ### c.
 Design your popup.

-Now we've retrieved the coordinates, and told the javascript where to find the propertes, we need to actually create a pop-up using the actual properties from the data.
+Now we've retrieved the coordinates, and told the javascript where to find the propertes, we need to actually tell our popup what we want it to display using the actual properties from the data.
 We do this by creating a new constant ```const popupContent```, which is a mix of html and javascript.

 This is the code for my data: